 I must admit, I was a little skeptical at first.
 The idea seemed too good to be true.
-But three and a half years, more than 1,260 dividends and over $47,920 worth of income later, the results have been far better than anyone could have imagined.
+But in just over five years, 1,889 dividends and $79,578 worth of dividend income later, the results have been far better than anyone could have imagined.

 Now, admittedly, there's another step to my strategy that has helped me accelerate my income stream these past few years, and I would be doing you a disservice if I didn't share it with you.

-See, while it's tempting to take the cash that my portfolio is generating (who wouldn't want an extra $1,357 per month in the bank?), I've found I can earn even more money by simply reinvesting my dividends.
+See, while it's tempting to take the cash that my portfolio is generating (who wouldn't want an extra $1,551 per month in the bank), I've found I can earn even more money by simply reinvesting my dividends.
 By using my dividends to purchase more shares, compounding takes over.
 As a result, my next payment will be larger, which then buys more shares, and so on.